Hertz Rental Car Insurance: Know Your Options

 Introduction to Hertz Car Rental Insurance

-Hertz Car Rental Insurance is a type of protection offered by Hertz to cover renters against loss or damage to the rental car.
+Hertz Rental Car Insurance is a type of protection offered by Hertz to cover renters against loss or damage to the rental car.
 There are different types of Hertz rental car insurance policies available, including Loss Damage Waiver (LDW) and Collision Damage Waiver (CDW) protection.
 LDW offers 24/7 coverage of the vehicle, even when you’re not in it.
-If you purchase LDW or Vehicle Protection from Hertz, you will have no financial responsibility for loss or damage to the rental car.
+If you purchase LDW or Vehicle Protection from Hertz, you will have no financial responsibility for loss or damage to the rental vehicle.
 However, before determining the cost of Hertz rental car insurance, it’s important to compare Hertz’s insurance versus other alternatives.

 It’s also worth noting that rental car insurance coverage can come from different sources, including personal auto policies, rental car counter, or a third-party insurer such as CarInsuRent.
-It’s important to understand the different types of rental car insurance and coverage available, as well as the terms and conditions of each policy, to ensure you’re adequately covered and not paying for unnecessary insurance.
+It’s important to understand the different types of rental car insurance and liability coverage available, as well as the terms and conditions of each policy, to ensure you’re adequately covered and not paying for unnecessary insurance.

 Hertz Car Rental Insurance offers different types of coverage to renters.
-One of the most common types of Hertz Car Rental Insurance is Loss Damage Waiver (LDW) protection, which waives the renters’ responsibility for loss or damage to the rental car, regardless of fault.
+One of the most common types of Hertz Rental Car Insurance is Loss Damage Waiver (LDW) protection, which waives the renters’ responsibility for loss or damage to the rental vehicle, regardless of fault.
 LDW is not an insurance product, and you don’t have to report any incidents to your insurance company if you purchase LDW from Hertz.

 Herz’s collision damage waiver covers the following: